 Most commonly this is a process that happens through the public hospitals.
 Though first, you need to be in contact with a Consultorio Familiare.
 In Torino, Sant’Anna hospital takes care of abortion, and in Rome, you can check out San Camillo hospital.
 Here is a full list of hospitals in Italy that offer the service.

-There is kind of 2 first steps to getting an abortion in Italy.
-So the first thing you will need is an official letter from a pharmacy stating you really are pregnant called a Certificato di Gravidanza.
+There are two steps that you’ll need to take when first getting an abortion in Italy.
+The first thing you will need is an official letter from a pharmacy stating you really are pregnant called a Certificato di Gravidanza.

-Then you need to do is get an appointment with your doctor, or the local ” Consultorio Familiare”.
+Then, you need to do is get an appointment with the local “ Consultorio Familiare”.
 Have a look at your local ASL and call the offices directly.
 Some don’t need appointments but better to go ahead and make one.

 Bring the Consultorio your Pregnancy certificate, an ID, a Tessera Sanitaria if you have it, plus your Permesso di Soggiorno.
 Let them know your intention of getting an abortion.
 They will give you a physical examination and tell you how far along you are, talk to you a bit about your decision and help you find the best solution.